industrial-edge/iih-semantics-getting-started/docs/Installation.md

 - Common Configurator
 - Common Import Converter
 - IIH Semantics
-- Registry Service
 - SIMATIC S7+ Connector

 #### Common Import Converter
 The Common Import Converter converts the exported file (Export.zip) into a SIMATIC S7+ Connector configuration.

-#### Registry Service
-This app needs to be installed on the IED.
-It allows service registration and service discovery for connectors and related components.

 #### Configure Common Configurator
 In your IED open the Common Configurator.